Sheldonwl/rpi-travel-case/docs/shopping-list.md

 ## Improvements
 - Smaller and thinner keyboard for in the case.
-- SSD instead of the HDD.
-- Boot of SSD instead of SD
+- Remove SD after firware update containing boot from USB.
 - Use a laser cutter for perfect mounting boards.
 - Use shorter USB-C cables, because I had 1m 3A cables.
 - Power supply might need upgrading, but the Anker should handle the current usage.